lmondada/dphil-thesis/content/02_quantum/01_basics.md

 transforming quantum states matches our intuition: if no new information is added from outside the system, then the total information encoded should not be increasing.
 Why, however, is it impossible to erase some information and thus reduce its total?
-The answer is reversibility: it is another foundation of quantum physics that every quantum of operation must be undoable, i.e. a computation must have an inverse operation that recovers the input when applied to the output.
+The answer is reversibility of closed quantum systems: if we exclude the option of discarding parts of the physical system, every quantum of operation is undoable.
+In other words, a computation must have an inverse operation that recovers the input when applied to the output.

 If a quantum operation were thus to erase any information, then an inverse operation would exist that creates information from nothing!
 The two halves of